 A personal trainer has fees to set up their classes with location and equipment.
 Other factors have more to do with you and your preferences.
 These factors affect how much you’ll pay for a class when looking for a personal trainer:

-New or returning client offers: Sometimes, a personal trainer will provide discounts for new clients and let them try sessions at a lower rate.
+● New or returning client offers: Sometimes, a personal trainer will provide discounts for new clients and let them try sessions at a lower rate.
 Others may give special offers to returning customers and entice them with a lower personal trainer cost.
-We offer an initial free session so you can try it out before committing.
+We offer an initial free session with a personal trainer in Austin so you can try it out before committing.

 How Much Should You Spend on a Personal Trainer in Austin?